 Get into AgSTEM is free, linked to the Victorian school curriculums and designed and delivered by Agriculture Victoria.
 Workshops are delivered at metropolitan and regional Agriculture Victoria sites.
 Remote delivery is also available in some instances.

-WorkSafe can offer Farm Safety Checklists or free confidential safety audits and advice via its programs.
+WorkSafe can offer Farm Safety Checklists or free confidential safety audits and advice.